 Over the last 30 years, an ongoing body of social survey research has tracked and forcasted the changing values, beliefs and motivations of the British population.
 Using the responses to over 1000 questions, we have developed a typology that explains the dynamics of personal, market and cultural changes.
+This typology has been directly tested, analysed and applied in over 20 countries across the world on every continent, except Antarctica(!)

 The typology is called Values ModesTM.